Closed strings in a class of pp-wave spacetimes and the memory effect: Introduction

 How do we model the gravitational wave pulse ?
 It is possible to use the perturbative approach and use a form of $h_{ij}$ which is pulse-like.
 This may be observationally more relevant.
 However, here we would like to restrict ourselves to the purely theoretical domain and consider a pp-wave geometry (an exact gravitational wave solution of the vacuum Einstein equations) \cite{ppwave},\cite{blau}.
 In such a geometry we have a free function which we may choose appropriately, in order to represent a specific pulse shape.
 Hence, we would be studying the evolution of closed strings in a pp-wave spacetime through which we will try to arrive at what is conventionally known as the `memory' effect.

 Studies on strings in pp-wave spacetimes are not new.
-The earliest works seems to be due to Amati and Klimcik \cite{amati} and then by Horowitz and Steif \cite{horowitz}.
-Later there have been articles by de Vega and Sanchez \cite{devega-sanchez} and de Vega et al \cite{devega}.
-Very recently, Li\v{s}ka and von Unge \cite{liska} have revisited the topic in an interesting paper which originally motivated us to pursue this work.
-On the other hand, there has been some work on string memory in the past-- for example, note the papers by Afshar, Esmaeili and Sheikh-Jabbari \cite{afshar} and by Aldi, Bianchi and Firrotta \cite{aldi}.
+Past research in this subject area can be found in several older articles \cite{amati, horowitz, devega-sanchez, devega}.
+Very recently, Li\v{s}ka and von Unge \cite{liska} have revisited the topic in an interesting paper which originally motivated us to pursue the work reported here.
+On the other hand, string memory has been discussed in the recent past in \cite{afshar} and stringy corrections to electromagnetic memory effects in \cite{aldi}.